The purpose of this study is to quantify the impact of online customer reputation on financial profitability.

 Contemporary quantitative methods are used to extract online reputation for a sample of UK hotels and associate this reputation with bottom-line financial profitability.
 The relationship between online reputation, as manifested within hotel guest reviews, and the financial performance of hotels is examined.
 Financial profitability is the result of revenues, reduced by the costs incurred in order to be able to offer a given level of service.
 Previous studies have mainly focused on basic measures of performance, i.e. revenue generation, rather than bottom-line profitability.
 By combining online guest reviews from travel websites (Booking.com) with financial measures of enterprise performance (FAME), this study makes a meaningful contribution to the strategic management of hotel businesses.

-Anagnostopoulou, S., Buhalis, D., Kountouri, I., Manousakis, E. and Tsekrekos, A. (2020), "The impact of online reputation on hotel profitability", International Journal of Contemporary Hospitality Management, Vol. 32 No. 1, pp. 20-39. https://doi.org/10.1108/IJCHM-03-2019-0247
+Anagnostopoulou, S.C., Buhalis, D., Kountouri, I.L., Manousakis, E.G. and Tsekrekos, A.E.
+(2020), "The impact of online reputation on hotel profitability", International Journal of Contemporary Hospitality Management, Vol. 32 No. 1, pp. 20-39. https://doi.org/10.1108/IJCHM-03-2019-0247

 Emerald Publishing Limited